 15 working days turnaround after approval.
 RUSH 3-Day turnaround for embroidered patches (add. fee).

 Location does not matter because we sell custom patches online.
-We make personalized patches for police, firefighters, sports teams, restaurants, and brands!
+We make custom embroidered patches for police, firefighters, sports teams, restaurants, and brands!
 We make custom patches for hats, bags, polo shirts, baseball caps, and custom promotional items.
-We make personalized patches in the following types: embroidered, printed, woven, leather, and PVC.
+We make personalized patches in the following types: embroidered patches, printed patches, woven labels and patches, leather labels and patches, and PVC patches.
 We make custom patches with these attachment options: Velcro, iron on, and sew on (custom sew on patches do not need any special backing).
 If you search custom patches online you might locate our web with this search phrase “custom patches near me” because we are the largest custom patches supplier in Texas.